godotengine/godot-docs/classes/class_gridcontainer.rst

 Description
 -----------

-Grid container will arrange its children in a grid like structure, the grid columns are specified using the :ref:`columns<class_GridContainer_property_columns>` property and the number of rows will be equal to the number of children in the container divided by the number of columns, for example: if the container has 5 children, and 2 columns, there will be 3 rows in the container.
+Grid container will arrange its children in a grid like structure, the grid columns are specified using the :ref:`columns<class_GridContainer_property_columns>` property and the number of rows will be equal to the number of children in the container divided by the number of columns.
+For example, if the container has 5 children, and 2 columns, there will be 3 rows in the container.
 Notice that grid layout will preserve the columns and rows for every size of the container.

 Property Descriptions
 ---------------------